 This listing still applies to those with a herniated spinal disc and neuropathy.
 You may have also heard that your back pain be called a ruptured disc, slipped disc, or degenerative disc disease.
 Herniated discs can cause sciatica.
 Likewise, sciatica or neuropathy occurs when pain radiates down the long sciatic nerve running from the lower back into the lower legs.
-The SSA listings contains all of these medical conditions.
+The SSA listings contain all of these medical conditions.

 In order to medically meet the listing, all of the symptoms under each element must be in your medical records and occur at the same time.
 The listing is long.
 Pay attention to the words “and” and “or.”
 If the word “and” is used, that means both elements are needed to meet the listing.
 If the word “or” is listed, then only one element out of two is necessary.
 Please also note that the SSA requires the “bilateral” use of canes or assistive devices.
 Using a cane in one hand, for example, does not meet the listing.
 Meeting the listing requires having all of the elements on the list.
-Equaling the listing means you have a combination of impairments that are as severe as meeting the listing.
+Equaling the listing means you have a combination of medical conditions that are as severe as meeting the listing.

 1.15 Disorders of the skeletal spine resulting in compromise of a nerve root(s) (see 1.00F), documented by A, B, C, and D:

-2. Sign(s) of nerve root irritation, tension, or compression, consistent with compromise of the affected nerve root (see 1.00F2)
+2. Sign(s) of nerve root irritation, tension, or compression, consistent with compromise of the affected nerve root

 BACK DISABILITY – THE PART C CRITERIA FOR THE SSA LISTINGS